 In Mediaeval times Gweek was a busy port.
 Tin and copper ore from the mines in Wendron were exported, charcoal for smelting tin, coal and timber was imported.
 Trade dwindled due to the decline of tin and copper mining and the port of Gweek on the Helford River became silted up and gradually fell into disuse.

-The tiny Poldark Demesne is about 230 feet above sea level in a rural farming community just 6 miles from the sea at Mounts Bay on the English Channel to the south and around 8 miles from the Atlantic Coast to the west.
+Porthleven is another harbour less than 6 miles from Trenear by the sea near Mounts Bay on the English Channel to the south.
+The mine is around 8 miles from the Atlantic Coast to the West at Hayle.

-Wheal Roots, Hwel Roots or Huel Roots, is a tin mine known as The Poldark Mine and has a special place in the story of Cornish tin mining.
+Wheal Roots, Hwel Roots or Huel Roots, is a tin mine now known as The Poldark Mine and has a special place in the story of Cornish tin mining.
 Its an ancient location that is the veritable cradle of tinning in Cornwall.
 The mine is also a Regionally Important Geological & Geomorphological Site [RIGS] No K31 The old mine workings representing the roots of a lode.
 This cannot be seen anywhere else.
 The main stope shaft is believed to be the location of a Carbona Mass and its upper level was once worked as a Goffen Shaft in ancient times - again most unusual.

 A unique 4000 year old Bronze-Age Scheduled Ancient Monument - the Trenear Mortar Outcrop - sits in the riverside grounds where alluvial tin ore was processed by ancient Britons.